actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 t = \frac{\hat{\beta} - \beta}{\sqrt{\frac{s^2}{S_{xx}}}} \sim t(n-2)
 $$

+We have successfully derived the t-statistic to test for accuracy of $\beta$.

 ## Application of the t-statistic in Simple Linear Regression

 ### T-tests for significance of $\beta$ from zero